danielosw/GearNvim/README.md

 Install requires Neovim 0.11

 A Nvim config that's designed around customizability.
-You will need cmake, ripegrep, yarn and fzf.
+You will need cmake, ripgrep, yarn and fzf.